triton-inference-server/model_analyzer/docs/config_search.md

   - model_A
 ```

-_This will perform an Automatic Brute Search with instance counts: 3-5, batch sizes: 16-128, and concurrencies: 8-256_
+_This will perform an Automatic Brute Search with instance group counts: 3-5, batch sizes: 16-128, and concurrencies: 8-256_

 ---